-The Strathcona congregation began in January 2005 among people who were residents and friends of those in Downtown Eastside/Strathcona, many of whom were connected to Jacob’s Well (jacobswell.ca) and North Langley Vineyard.
+The Strathcona congregation began in January 2005 among people who were residents and friends of those in Downtown Eastside (dtes) and Strathcona area.
+Many of us were initially connected to Jacob’s Well (jacobswell.ca) and a Vineyard congregation in the north Langley area, who had blessed us to plant in the dtes.

-We started by meeting in a friends’ Living room every other Sunday for the first 10 months.
-By the end of 2005 we relocated to Strathcona Community Centre for for our “worship gatherings” where we have remained.
+We began by meeting in a friends’ Living room every other Sunday for the first 10 months.
+By the end of 2005 we relocated to Strathcona Community Centre for for our “worship gatherings” and in 2018 we moved to our new location at 431 Princess Street (Strathcona church).

 Passionate Worship (Matt.
 22:37) While we highly value our corporate worship times we believe that our lives are to be spent in a constant and continuous encounter with Jesus.
 Worship is not just what we do for an hour on Sundays, it is a lifestyle of submitting ourselves to the only King who deserves our allegiance.
 Worship is a mysterious blend of mercy, holiness, love, adoration, repentance, awe, obedience, and joy.